fastify/session/README.md

 #### Session#reload(callback)

 Reloads the session data from the store and re-populates the `request.session` object.
+If you do not pass a callback, a Promise will be returned.

 #### Session#save(callback)

 Save the session back to the store, replacing the contents on the store with the contents in memory.
+If you do not pass a callback, a Promise will be returned.

 #### Session#get(key)